7 min to read

 Prerequisites

-- Helm: Helm 3 installed and configured to work with your cluster
+- Helm: Helm 3 installed and configured

-- Storage: A default StorageClass configured for persistent volume claims
+- Storage: Default StorageClass for persistent volumes

 Preparation Steps